 - Bake for 15 to 20 minutes longer, stirring occasionally, or until the vegetables are tender but still firm, and just beginning to brown.

 - Transfer back to the mixing bowl or serving container.
 Stir in the tomato and optional olives, then season with salt and pepper.
 Stir in the fresh herbs.
-Serve warm or at room temperature in any of the ways suggested in the headnote and following the recipe box.
+Serve warm or at room temperature in any of the ways suggested in the Notes and detailed above the recipe box.

 Here's our Basic Vinaigrette Salad Dressing or Marinade.